 See the Coursework page for details about the course workload and how assignments are to be completed.

-The primary vehicles for communication are:
+The three primary vehicles for communication are:

 - Class time

-- The course website
+- The course website and the class wiki

 - Office hours with the professor or TA

 You should be in class on time if at all possible.
 If you miss any part of any class, it is your responsibility to get full information from a classmate concerning any information communicated in your absence.
 You are responsible and accountable for this information whether you are there or not.

 WARNING: Deadlines and policies may be subject to change during the semester as deemed necessary by the instructor.
 All changes will be reported in class as well as clearly posted on the class web site.
 It is the student's responsibility to stay current and check the web site, the wiki, and their email often during the week.

 Please come see us or email us if you have any problems, concerns or feedback.

 CS 428 is a laptop and cell phone free zone.